1. Get started

 Timetabler

-Person who creates a school timetable
+A person creating a school timetable

-Conflict / clash
+Conflict / Clash

 Gap / Pause / Window

-Empty period between school activities
+An empty period between school activities

 Constraint